 There is a clear structure and process for setting fixed and variable remuneration, where fixed pay is given based on job role and performance with risk embedded in an individual's balanced scorecard.
 The bank has removed purely sales based incentives.
 All variable pay arrangements are based on a range of corporate and personal performance metrics, including risk metrics.
 Awards will be made only if the Remuneration Committee is satisfied that the performance conditions have been met at both an individual and corporate level, that they are affordable, that their payment will not impact TSB’s sound capital base and that there are no liquidity issues.

-The Risk Committee is made up of four members who are all Non-executive Directors.
-The Risk Committee is chaired by Alexandra Kinney Pritchard, an independent Non-executive Director and its other members are Graeme Hardie, Tomás Varela and Polly Williams.
+The Risk Committee is made up of six members who are all Non-executive Directors.
+The Risk Committee is chaired by Alexandra Kinney Pritchard, an independent Non-executive Director and its other members are Paulina Beato, Graeme Hardie, Stephen Page, Tomás Varela and Polly Williams.
 The Risk Committee will normally meet at least four times per year.

 The Risk Committee oversees the development, implementation and maintenance of TSB's risk management framework, ensuring that its strategy, principles, policies and resources are aligned to TSB's risk appetite, as well as to regulatory and industry best practices.
 The Risk Committee also monitors and reviews the formal arrangements established by the TSB Board in respect of internal controls and risk management framework and reviews the effectiveness of TSB's systems for risk management and compliance with financial services legislation and other regulations.